W-Floyd/blog/content/posts/nissan-keyfob/index.md

 [![Similar model to mine](media/research/alt_3.jpg)](media/research/alt_3.jpg)

 None of them appear especially legible, so the first thing I can do is compare the logo on the OEM fob to existing rolling code chip manufacturers.
-As it happens, Microchip is the company in question, producing the widely documented Keeloq product line ((leaked spec sheet)[http://keeloq.narod.ru/decryption.pdf]).
+As it happens, Microchip is the company in question, producing the widely documented Keeloq product line ([leaked spec sheet](http://keeloq.narod.ru/decryption.pdf)).
 Looking at their product lines, it becomes clear that the original fob used the HCS361 chip.
 My aftermarket chips must be using a knockoff or unmarked version of this.